Capricorn Season Is Here & It’s Time For You To Self-Reflect

 December 29: Venus enters Sagittarius, spicing up our love lives with adventure and excitement is something that we all strive for.
 It’s a time to fully embrace the things that we’re passionate about and that make us feel truly liberated.

 December 30: Jupiter in Taurus turns direct, ending the retrograde that began on September 4.
-We can allow ourselves to utilize the opportunities and philosophies that we’ve come to apprehend.
+We can allow ourselves to utilise the opportunities and philosophies that we’ve come to apprehend.

 AdvertisementADVERTISEMENT